2018 California wildfires

+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.

 Causes

 Several factors led to the destructiveness of the 2018 California wildfire season.
 A combination of increased fuel loading and atmospheric conditions influenced by global warming led to a series of destructive fires.
 Primary causes of wildfire vary geographically based on many factors, such as topography.
 For example, characteristically dense forests in the Sierra Nevada Mountains harbor fuel-driven fires while the open central valley from the south Bay Area to San Diego County are more prone to wind-driven fire over dry grasslands.

 Increase in fuel

 A direct contributor to the 2018 California wildfires was an increase in dead tree fuel.
-By December 2017, there was a record 129 million dead trees in California.
+By December 2017, there were a record 129 million dead trees in California.
 Tree mortality is linked to a period during the 2010s of "anomalously warm droughts" that were severe and long-lasting enough to stand out even amongst California's existing history of wildfires and exceptionally dry conditions.
 One study focused on the concentrated mortality of densely populated conifers of the Sierra Nevada "found that die-off was closely tied to multi-year deep-rooting-zone drying" and that severity of that dryness can be used to predict mortality.
 Such drought leaves trees stressed for water, which makes them susceptible to beetle infestation and exacerbates tree mortality further.

 Drought intensity lessened in California by 2017, but the effects of tree mortality linger for years.
 One study expresses a lack of sufficient data to confidently determine the rate of coniferous tree decay in the Sierra Nevada.
 Nonetheless, it is a gradual process, and the remaining dead tree matter is an optimal fuel source for future wild fires.